The Mean Field Ensemble Kalman Filter: Near-Gaussian Setting: The Ensemble Kalman Filter

-Roughly speaking, our main result states that if the true filtering distributions $(\mu_j)_{0\leq j\leq J}$ are close to Gaussian after appropriate lifting to the state/data space then the distribution $\mu^K_j$ given by the mean field ensemble Kalman filter~\eqref{eq:compact_mf_enkf} is close to~$\mu_j$ given by \eqref{eq:true_filtering2} for all $j \in \llbracket 0, J \rrbracket$.
-Our main result holds under the following set of assumptions. \begin{assumption} Let~$\kappa_y$ denote an upper bound on the data:
+Roughly speaking, our main result states that if the true filtering distributions $(\mu_j)_{j \in \range{1}{J}}$ are close to Gaussian after appropriate lifting to the state/data space then the distribution $\mu^K_j$ given by the mean field ensemble Kalman filter~\eqref{eq:compact_mf_enkf} is close to the true filtering distribution~$\mu_j$ given by \eqref{eq:true_filtering2} for all $j \in \llbracket 0, J \rrbracket$.
+Recall that $|\placeholder|_{C^{0,1}}$ denotes the $C^{0,1}$ semi-norm, namely the Lipschitz constant.